mosswg/JPGtoSVG/README.md

 # JPGtoSVG
-Change JPG image to SVG
+Converts JPG/JPEG images to SVG format

 # How to use